You're hungry and the age old question lingers - What should I eat?

 3. What do I have?

-This is probably the most important because if you don’t have it in the house – you can’t eat it!
+This is probably the most important because if you don’t have it in the house, or nearby, you can’t eat it.
 It’s also why planning is the ultimate form of self care.
 The more variety of nutrient dense foods you have at home the better.
-That way if you’re craving a crisp apple, you have them there!
+That way if you’re craving a crisp apple, you have them there and if you're craving a cookie, that's there too.

-This also comes in handy when you’re eating out as sometimes choices can be limited.
+This also comes in handy when you’re eating out at restaurants as sometimes choices can be limited.
 Consider what you want and need then use that to choose amongst what they have.

 Making decisions about food doesn’t have to be difficult and some simple planning will definitely help.
 We all have the innate ability to know what our body needs, and it’s sad that diet culture and 'healthism' has led us so astray.